 High school course content standards shall include the knowledge and skills necessary to enter the workforce and also shall be aligned with the coursework required for admission to the constituent institutions of The University of North Carolina.
-The Board shall develop and implement a plan for end-of-course tests for the minimum courses required for admission to the constituent institutions. those courses identified by the State Board of Education and not inconsistent with G.S.
+The Board shall-may develop and implement a plan for end-of-course tests for the minimum courses required for admission to the constituent institutions. tests, consistent with G.S.
 115C-174.11(d).
 All end-of-course tests shall be aligned with the content standards.

 The Board also shall develop and implement an ongoing process to align State programs and support materials with the revised academic content standards for each core academic area on a regular basis.
-Alignment shall include revising textbook criteria, support materials.
-State tests, teacher and school administrator preparation, and ongoing professional development programs to be compatible with content standards.
+Alignment shall include revising textbook criteria, support materials, State tests, teacher and school administrator preparation, and ongoing professional development programs to be compatible with content standards.
 The Board shall develop and make available to teachers and parents support materials, including teacher and parent guides, for academic content standards.
 The State Board of Education shall work in collaboration with the Board of Governors of The University of North Carolina to ensure that teacher and school administrator degree programs, ongoing professional development and other university activity in the State's public schools align with the State Board's priorities.

-(9b) Power to Develop Exit Exams. - The Board shall develop a plan to implement high school exit exams, grade-level student proficiency benchmarks, student proficiency benchmarks for academic courses required for admission to constituent institutions of The University of North Carolina, designated by the State Board of Education not inconsistent with G.S.
-115C-174.11(d), and student proficiency benchmarks for the knowledge and skills necessary to enter the workforce.
-The State Board may develop student proficiency benchmarks for other courses offered to secondary school students.
+(9b) Power to Develop Exit Exams.
+Benchmarks. - The Board shall develop a plan to implement high school exit exams, grade-level student proficiency benchmarks, student proficiency benchmarks for academic courses required for admission to constituent institutions of The University of North Carolina, and student proficiency benchmarks for the knowledge and skills necessary to enter the workforce.
+The State Board may also develop high school exit standards and student proficiency benchmarks for academic courses required for admission to constituent institutions of The University of North Carolina and other courses offered to secondary school students. students, consistent with G.S.
+115C-174.11(d).
 The high school exit exams and student proficiency benchmarks shall be aligned with G.S.
 115C-12(9a) and may contain pertinent components of the school-based accountability annual performance goals."